 While the above is generally basic medical knowledge, routine practice and common for the majority of surgeons, some non-specialist doctors have pushed the limit, and as a result, the medical board had to act.

 More regulations will be effective from March 2017, such as that procedures including breast augmentation, breast lift, full facelift, genital female surgery and rhinoplasty will only be performed in a fully accredited Hospital facility.
 While this is a safe practice, it will increase the overall cost of such cosmetic surgeries by around 25%-30%.
 It is a dream come true to private hospitals as they will pocket around $3,000 for each breast augmentation surgery and around $5,000 for surgeries such as breast lift and facelift surgery.

-Since 1980, due to the increasing number of providers of cosmetic surgery, the cost of such surgeries declined – as a matter of fact, the cost of doing breast augmentation in some Sydney Clinics is as competitive as having it done overseas.
+Since 1980, due to the increasing number of providers of cosmetic surgery, the cost of such surgeries declined – as a matter of fact, the cost of having breast augmentation in some Sydney Clinics is as competitive as having it done overseas.